Loading [MathJax]/jax/output/CommonHTML/jax.js

 img1

-From those three different values of $\beta$, we can see that as $\beta$ is getting larger and larger, the plot is going smoother and smoother.
-On the other hand, if $\beta$ is getting smaller and smaller, the plot will become noisier and noisier.
+From those three different values of β, we can see that as β is getting larger and larger, the plot is going smoother and smoother.
+On the other hand, if β is getting smaller and smaller, the plot will become noisier and noisier.
 As a conclusion,

 Bias Correction

-Previously, we have defined Equation \eqref{eq:weighted-averages} which is
+Previously, we have defined Equation (1) which is

 How can we improve the estimate of the first two days’ temperature?

 Introducing bias correction will improve the estimate.
-With $\beta = 0.98$,
+With β=0.98,

 As a final note, the bias correction helps us find better estimates of a series during the initial phase of learning as we will see in the Part 2 of this blog.
-As $t$ is getting larger and larger, $\beta^t \approx 0$.
-Therefore, if $t$ is large, the bias correction will have no effect on the series.
+As t is getting larger and larger, βt0.
+Therefore, if t is large, the bias correction will have no effect on the series.

 References